stacks-network/stacks-core/docs/signer-flows.md

 that peer's weight still counts toward the threshold that produces _our_ signature.
 Note that reaching 70% signatures still only marks the block _locally_ accepted with the group timestamp; global acceptance waits for the node to adopt it.
-Marking the miner invalid requires the `ReorgNotAllowed` weight _alone_ to make 70% impossible, only applies when the rejected block is in the current sortition, and is skipped once the active protocol version uses global signer state (or when that version is unknown).
-Acceptances and rejections for a block we have not yet seen proposed are parked in the pending tables and replayed when the proposal arrives (section 3).
-Global rejection changes only the state: `valid` and `reject_reason` keep recording this signer's own verdict, which is what section 3 relies on.
+Marking the miner invalid on `ReorgNotAllowed` rejections is skipped once the active protocol version uses global signer state.
+Global rejection changes only the state: `valid` and `reject_reason` keep this signer's own verdict (section 3).

 > Anchors: `handle_block_response`, `handle_block_signature`,
 > `store_and_process_block_signature`, `broadcast_signed_block`,